racattack/vagrantfile/README.md

-vagrantfile
+racattack vagrantfile
 ===========

-This is the racattack repo for the vagrantfile and information to use vagrant with racattack lab
+This is the racattack repo for the vagrant implementation of the labs.

+Here you will find the vagrantfile and information to use vagrant with racattack lab

 For more information about this repo, check this file.